Blog

 Maturity Phase

 Mature products display a lower TACoS, as they have achieved strong organic rankings and a loyal customer base.
 Ads at this stage help maintain market share and scare off competitors rather than aggressive selling.
-Closely monitor your TACoS during this period to ensure efficient ad spend.
+Closely monitor your TACoS on Amazon during this period to ensure efficient ad spend.

 Decline Phase

 In the decline phase, you might notice TACoS rising again since sales are slow and organic visibility is declining.
-You might want to assess whether advertising or running promotions are worthwhile or if the product should be phased out.
+You might want to assess whether advertising or running promotions is worthwhile or if the product should be phased out.
 Also, consider allocating resources to more profitable products.

-In addition to the product life cycle, TACoS also indicates whether your sales cycle is trending positively or negatively.
+In addition to the product life cycle, Amazon TACoS also indicates whether your sales cycle is trending positively or negatively.

 Positive Sales Cycle